Purchasing

 Complete the following steps to configure the Stock Level color within the product catalog:

-1. Right click on the root folder that contains the items to color code.
-Select the root folder to set the same color code for all folders or select a sub-folder to color code a subset of the catalog.
+1. Right-click on the root folder that contains the items to color code.
+Select the top-level root folder to set the same color code for all category folders or select a subfolder to color code a subset of the Product Catalog.

-2. Select Properties from the context menu and select the Stock Level tab as shown below:
+2. From the right-click context menu, select Properties and go to the Stock Level tab as shown below:

-3. The color coding is based on a percentage of the inventory count metric compared to the Minimum stock level setting found in the Count tab of the item.
-(Percentage = user selected Inventory value / Minimum stock level).
-Review Tracking Counts > Item Count for information on these various inventory values.
-Select one of the following Colorize Inventory By: values used to calculate the Color code.
+3. The color coding is based on a percentage of the inventory count metric compared to the Minimum stock level setting found in the product record Count tab.
+(Percentage = user-selected Inventory value / Minimum stock level).
+Review Item Count for information on these various inventory values.
+Select one of the following Colorize Inventory By options to calculate the Color Code.

-7. Repeat these steps for all additional folders or sub-folders.
+7. Repeat these steps for all additional category folders or sub-folders.

 Colorize Color Level in Purchasing Page

-Warning: this option may reduce the performance of the F5 product loading process.
+Warning: This option may reduce the performance of the Find (F5) product loading process.

-Enable the Colorize Stock Level option on the bottom of the purchasing dialog to color code product based on the stock levels.
+Enable the Colorize Stock Level % option on the bottom of the Purchasing dialog to color code product based on stock levels.
 Reference the instructions to configure Stock Level colors on a per product category basis.

 Related Videos and Content